asnt/eccv2020-sharp-workshop/doc/cli.md

 - Track 1: head and hands are ignored, rest of the body is considered
 - Track 2: hands, ears, and feet are considered, rest of the body is ignored

-It is defined per face as boolean information: 0 if the face is to be ignored, and 1 if the face is to be kept.
+A mask is defined per face as boolean information: 0 if the face is to be ignored, and 1 if the face is to be kept.

+PS: Participants are invited to generate their own masks if they would like to use them in partial data generation.

 ### Holes shooting on a directory tree of meshes